1jour1vin

 Wine rated (2021 guide) 98+/100

-Deep purple-black in color, you have to shake it for a long time to discover its powerful nose of crème de cassis, stewed plums, wild blueberries and chocolate-covered cherries, followed by nuances of Sichuan pepper, star anise, tree oil and clove, as well as a hint of charcoal.
-The full-bodied palate is packed with taut, muscular black fruits and earthy layers, framed by very firm, ripe, grainy tannins and unfailing freshness, for a very long, wonderfully earthy finish.
-A very impressive behemoth that will need 7-10 years to show its full potential and should drink well for the next 40+ years.
+Deep purple-black in color, it needs to be swirled for a long time to reveal its powerful nose of crème de cassis, stewed plums, wild blueberries, and chocolate-covered cherries, followed by hints of Sichuan pepper, star anise, tree oil, and cloves, as well as a hint of charcoal.
+The full-bodied palate is bursting with taut, muscular black fruit and earthy layers, framed by very firm, ripe, grainy tannins and unwavering freshness, leading to a very long and wonderfully earthy finish.
+A very impressive behemoth that will need 7 to 10 years to show its full potential and should be enjoyed for the next 40 years and beyond.
 2028-2068

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-Businessman Michel Reybier, who acquired the estate in 2000, has devoted considerable resources to ensuring that Cos d'Estournel has everything it needs to make the finest possible wine.
-The construction of one of the world's most efficient wineries, by architect Jean-Michel Wilmotte, is a case in point.
+Businessman Michel Reybier, who acquired the estate in 2000, has invested heavily in providing Cos d'Estournel with everything it needs to produce the finest wine possible.
+The construction of one of the world's most advanced wine cellars, designed by architect Jean-Michel Wilmotte, is a prime example of this.
 Cos has always produced expressive wines with a rather exuberant style.
-In the early 2000s, it even sometimes tipped over into caricature, overshadowing the finesse that the terroir is capable of expressing.
-Things are turning around, however, and with recent vintages Cos has rediscovered an expression that once again appeals to us.
+In the early 2000s, it even veered into caricature at times, overshadowing the finesse that the terroir is capable of expressing.
+Things have now changed, and with its latest vintages, Cos has rediscovered an expression that once again appeals to us.

 James Suckling